giordano-lucas/dex-cyclic-arbitrage/index.md

 # Conclusion

-The acquisition of data took quite some time but we managed to create a big set of data in relation to the one used in the arxiv paper.
-Data exploration has proven that the obtained set is diverse: a lot of tokens having different liquidities were involved in the cycles.
-Data are processed in a particular way:  a different scaling is applied on each token pair, missing data are filled with 0 (padding).
+The acquisition of data took was time-consuming though we managed to create a big set of data in relation to the one used in the ***arxiv*** paper.
+Data exploration demonstrated the diversity of the data in terms of distribution and liquidity as well.

-Then, `Liquid` data were used to compute 100-dimensional (36x smaller than original) embeddings using autoencoders and PCA.
-The autoencoders did not perform great regarding the reconstruction MSE but the produced embeddings were better than PCA for clustering.
-The clustering based on `liquid` embeddings produced XXX meaningful clusters: profitable cycles were clustered together.
-Contrary to clustering, the PCA embedding performed better than autoencoders on the prediction task that we defined (binary prediction on cycle's profitability).
-We also noticed that the identification of the involved tokens has a positive impact on the prediction.
-The conducted study can be improved:  models used for embedding extraction are not satisfying (MSE wise) but because of lack of time, we do not implement improvements of next section.
+To build effective features for our machine learning models, we had to perform numerous data wrangling steps.
+Among others,  a token-based scaling was applied and missing data were handled through `zero-padding

+The Autoencoder gave us a tough ride.
+We had to test many different training/test sets and architectures to construct a relatively sound model.
+In the end, only the most liquid tokens are used to compute 100-dimensional embeddings using autoencoders and PCA.
+Unfortunately, they did not reach the expected performance regarding the reconstruction MSE.
+We could not manage to overperform PCA.

+Then, we proposed further tests for the quality of the autoencoder.
+In particular, we first started to build a binary classifier for the profitability of the cycle.
+Multiple models (logistic regression, SVM) were contrasted to better understand what accuracy we can expect in this task.
+We also noticed that the addition of the involved tokens has a positive impact on the prediction.
+However, in the end, the result obtained leans towards the hypothesis that the PCA embedding yields better results than our AE embedding.

+Finally, we used clustering methods to analyse the structural properties of cyclic arbitrages.
+As expected, the clustering based on `liquid` embeddings produced clusters where profitable cycles were clustered together.
+In contrast to the previous observations, the most satisfactory clustering assignments were obtained using the AE method.

+The conducted study can be improved: models used for embedding extraction are not satisfying (MSE wise).
+Nevertheless, possible areas of improvement are described in the next section.
 # Further steps

 We concluded the project, but there is still lots of opportunities for improvement.
 Some of them are described below.